kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 Formulaire is a premium extension bringing an advanced form builder to Flarum.

+The video below shows some of the main features.
+New features have since been added.

 <iframe width="740" height="416" src="https://www.youtube.com/embed/reFqzTzAof4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Multiple form types are included: